Don't overlook these!

 How does the employer know how much money to pay into the plan each year so that the money is actually there to provide the promised benefits when the time comes?

-This is where the services of an actuary are needed.
+This is where the services of an actuary come in.

 If your plan is subject to the minimum funding requirements, you, as the employer, must make quarterly installment payments of the required contributions.